Marvin Torvic

 Marvin Grégory Edward Torvic (born 5 January 1988) is a French Guianan footballer who plays for Etoile Matoury and the French Guiana national team.

 Club career

 Torvic is a graduate of South Aiken High School and Newberry College, South Carolina.
 He has previously played for FC Lorient reserves in France and US Sinnamary in the French Guiana Championnat National.
 In February 2013 Torvic signed for Finnish side PS Kemi.
 In July 2014 he signed for German club TSV 1860 Rosenheim of the fifth-tier Bayernliga.

 International career

-Torvic has been capped 9 times for the French Guiana national team.
+Torvic was capped 31 times for the French Guiana national team.
 He was a member of the French Guiana 2012 Caribbean Cup squad.